vectara/vectara-docs/www/docs/learn/data-privacy/textless.md

 import {Config} from '@site/docs/definitions.md';

-When you create a corpus [via the API](/docs/api-reference/admin-apis/create-corpus) or the [UI](/docs/console-ui/creating-a-corpus), you have the option to **not** store the text, also known as a "textless" mode.
+When you create a corpus [via the API](/docs/api-reference/admin-apis/create-corpus) or the [console UI](/docs/console-ui/creating-a-corpus), you have the option to **not** store the text, also known as a "textless" mode.
 This mode is useful when you have very sensitive text content.
 In this mode, the text content becomes unrecoverable to <Config v="names.product"/> or to any user who successfully queries and finds the document.

 :::note

-This feature is optimal for use cases where the cost of any information leakage is very high.
-Note that <Config v="names.product"/> does [**encrypt documents**](encryption).
+Textless mode is optimal for use cases where the cost of any information leakage is very high. <Config v="names.product"/> does [**encrypt documents**](encryption).

 :::